efuzy/efuzy/docs/src/pages/vue-directives/go-back.md

 :::

 ## Cordova/Capacitor
-Quasar handles the back button for you by default, so it can hide any opened Dialogs **instead of the default behavior** which is to return to the previous page (which is not a nice user experience).
+Efuzy handles the back button for you by default, so it can hide any opened Dialogs **instead of the default behavior** which is to return to the previous page (which is not a nice user experience).

-Also, when on the home route (`/`) and user presses the back button on the phone/tablet, Quasar will make your app exit.
-Should you wish to disable or configure this behavior, then you can do so via quasar.conf.js options:
+Also, when on the home route (`/`) and user presses the back button on the phone/tablet, Efuzy will make your app exit.
+Should you wish to disable or configure this behavior, then you can do so via efuzy.conf.js options:
 - `false` will disable the feature;
 - `'*'` will make your app exit on any page, if the history length is 0;
 - an array of strings (eg. `['login', 'home', 'my-page']`) will make your app exit when current path is included in that array (or on default `/`).
 The array automatically filters out non-strings or empty values and normalizes paths to match `#/<your-path>` format.